serverlessworkflow/specification/extensions/kpi.md

 ## Example

 The following example shows a workflow definition on the left and an associated sample KPIs extension definition on the right.
+We assume that our extensions definition yaml is located in a resource accessible via URI:
+`file://myextensions/kpi.yml`.

 <table>
 <tr>